-Some mortality amongst birds and fish and decrease in populations of marine mammals cannot be ruled out in advance.
-The Offshore Wind Energy Bill integrates the assessment to be carried out under the Nature Conservation Act 1998 and the Flora and Fauna Act into the wind farm site decision.
-By virtue of Article 7 of the Offshore Wind Energy Bill, the competent authority has authority over exemption within the framework of the Flora and Fauna Act.
-For the purpose of testing against the Nature Conservation Act 1998, an Appropriate Assessment has been carried out.
+Some mortality amongst birds and fish and a decrease in populations of marine mammals cannot be ruled out in advance.
+The Offshore Wind Energy Bill integrates the assessment to be carried out under the Act on nature conservation into the wind farm site decision.
+By virtue of Article 7 of the Offshore Wind Energy Bill, the competent authority has authority over exemption within the framework of the Act on nature conservation.
+For the purpose of testing against the areal protection under the Act on nature conservation, an Appropriate Assessment has been carried out.
 This Appropriate Assessment shows that any significant impact on the conservation objectives of Natura 2000 areas as a result of the preferred alternative can be ruled out.

 Other laws and regulations are discussed where relevant in the various aspect chapters and translated into specific standards where necessary.
 For example, the chapter on underwater life describes the set of standards that is taken as a basis within ASCOBANS and used to determine a measure of acceptable population reduction for porpoises.
-The planning protection regime for the National Ecological Network, now known as the Nature Network Netherlands, applies to the whole of the North Sea (EEZ).
+The planning protection regime for the National Ecological Network, now known as the Nature Network Netherlands (NNN), applies to the whole of the North Sea (EEZ).
 Paragraph 1.3.1 of annex 5 states how the protection regime for the Nature Network Netherlands (NNN) works in the Dutch North Sea area.